oscr/raspberrypi_linux/README.md

     IMAGE_INSTALL += "helloSqueed"

 Since we're changing target we'll setup a new build environment.

     source oe-init-build-env build

-We then need to add both our own layer `meta-squeed` and the `meta-raspberrypi` layer
+We then need to add both our own layer `meta-squeed` and the `meta-raspberrypi` layer to the local configuration.

     bitbake-layers add-layer $HOME/yocto/poky/meta-raspberrypi/
     bitbake-layers add-layer $HOME/yocto/poky/meta-squeed/

-This means that your `conf/bblayers.conf` should now also have both layer added
+`conf/bblayers.conf` should now contain both these layers and look something this:

     BBLAYERS ?= " \
       /home/oscar/yocto/poky/meta \